-Additionally you should know that there are only a few English speaking tours per day and they do fill up.
+Additionally, you should know that there are only a few English speaking tours per day and they do fill up.
 It is wise to book the St Emilion underground tour in advance online.
 But even if you don’t book in advance, you may still be able to buy a ticket from the tourism office in St. Emilion, which is also where the tour meets.
 The hour-long guided tour of the underground is priced at a very reasonable €9 per person.
 You can find times and make reservations directly from the English-version of the Saint Emilion Tourism Board site here: St Emilion Tourism Board English Website to Book €9 Underground Tour

-Tour a Winery and Cellar
+Tour a St Emilion Winery and Cellar

-The price of a winery tour here will range from about €5-€10 per person, depending on the winery, and will usually include at least two tastings.
-Be sure to visit a St Emilion winery that includes a tour of the underground cellars, which are legendary here, as they tend to house prized wine bottles that are many decades old.
+Try to visit a St Emilion winery that includes a tour of the underground cellars, which are legendary in this region.
+The underground cellars house prized wine bottles that are often many decades old.

 Tour the Town of Saint Emilion on Your Own

-Lastly, while at the tourism office, be sure to pick up a complimentary map, which includes information about all the aboveground sites and monuments.
+Lastly, when at the tourism office, be sure to pick up a complimentary map, which includes information about all the aboveground sites and monuments.
 This will enable you to tour this magnificent town on your own, in between your winery and underground tour.

 Entrance to all of the sites and monuments are free, with the exception of the tower.
 The tower costs a mere €1.25.

-Where To Eat in St Emilion on a Budget
+Where to Eat in St Emilion on a Budget

 Some of the package tours include lunch.
-Yet going to St Emilion on your own will give you flexibility to eat wherever you want.
+Yet going to St Emilion on your own will give you the flexibility to eat wherever you want.
 There are many tourist restaurants around town, which tend to be horrendously overpriced.
-So use caution and always look at menu prices here before sitting down.
+So use caution and always look at menu prices before sitting down.

 Keep a keen eye and you will find some great chalkboard specials or a splendid sidewalk café where you can have a decent lunch of a salad or sandwich for under €10.
-Set menu deals can be found closer to the €15 range.
+Set menu deals can be found closer to the €20 range.

 The tourism office has bound directory of restaurants with menu price ranges.
 So it may be worthwhile to peruse their up-to-date listings before making a dining decision.
 Or you can just duck down an alleyway to find your own secret spot.
 Yet here are some of our budget-friendly suggestions for lunch in St Emilion: